jerrylai19990120/Daily-Goal-Manager/README.md

 - Username must not be taken and be greater than 3 characters.
 - Password must be greater than 5 characters.

+When users sign up, their information will be stored in the `users` database with bcrypted passwords.

 ### Goal List (Home Page)

-The home page of this website shows the list of goals created by different users in the database (currently hardcoded).
+The home page of this website shows the list of goals created by different users in the database.

 ![Image of Goal List Page](https://github.com/csc309-summer-2020/team29/blob/master/readme_img/goalList.png)